 Photo new bridge at Dockens Water © D Knapp 2012

-During the COVID-19 pandemic the present programme has been suspended.
-For news of the our new proramme please check your emails regularly for RFFS Alerts.
-All walks are COVID-19 risk assessed and walk leaders will decide how many walkers they can safely manage within the government’s current restricted numbers policy therefore:
+During the COVID-19 pandemic programme details may change or walks may be cancelled at short notice.
+Please check your emails regularly for RFFS alerts.
+All walks are 'covid risk assessed' and walk leaders will decide how many walkers they can safely manage within the government's current restricted numbers policy therefore

-WHEN WALKS RESUME YOU MUST BOOK AND CONFIRM YOUR PLACE WITH THE WALK LEADER BEFORE ATTENDING A WALK OR YOU WILL BE TURNED AWAY.
-If you have booked and cannot attend please inform the Walk Leader.
+YOU MUST BOOK AND CONFIRM YOUR PLACE WITH THE WALK LEADER BEFORE ATTENDING A WALK OR YOU WILL BE TURNED AWAY.
+If you have booked and cannot attend please inform the walk leader.

 Do not share cars, equipment or refreshments with people outside your household or social bubble, and do not leave any visible items or anything of value in parked cars.

 If you have difficulty printing the following programme you can download Waymark and print just the last two pages.